hmaddocks/neural-net-rs/README.md

 # neural-net-rs

-This code was originally based on [neural-net-rs](https://github.com/your-username/neural-net-rs).
+This code was originally forked from [neural-net-rs](https://github.com/codemoonsxyz/neural-net-rs).
 It has been changed and extended so much that it no longer bears any resemblance to the original code.
 I would like to thank the original author for their work and for inspiring me to extend this project.

 ## MNIST